mckaymadsen/cs201_project/README.md

  "wget -v -O cs201combined_TAB.txt -L https://alabama.box.com/shared/static/jzs7vasu65euxnp4dbxca543em46pyvb.txt".

  If, for some reason this doesnt work, the file can be manually downloaded from the link in the Dataset section.
+ The code will only run with this data file.

  To run the program, type "make" in the terminal.
 To run the program, type "make run" or "./prog".
 Expect for the database to take ~3 seconds to load.
  A message will appear showing the dataset has been loaded and you can begin using the program.

  **Using the Program**

  All menu choice are done by selecting a number corresponding to an option.
-There is an option to "Go back" or "Exit" each menu.
+There is an option to "Go back" or Exit/Cancel on most menus.
  This will return you to the previous menu or exit the program.

  ***Constraints***